ChristerNilsson/2024/027-BubbleChart/readme.md

 Why are these 116 games even played, when they are so predictable?

+## Highest rated players did not play at all

-Also, the two highest ranked, 2416 and 2413, never met in Swiss.
-With Elo, they would meet in the first round!
+The two highest rated player, 2416 and 2413, never met in Swiss.
+With Elo Pairings, they would meet in the first round.

+## Lowest rated players met in the eight round, the last.

 The two lowest rated players, 1406 and 1417, actually met each other, but not the other six closest players.